Definitions and Dimensions of Liveness

 Ready?
 Let’s jump in.

 How detailed is the feedback in a live system?
-Specifically, how much does it provide visibility into the internals of the program?
+Specifically, how deeply into the internals of the program does the system provide visibility?
 This is the structural granularity of feedback.

-To explore this dimension, from the low end to the high end, we can follow the taxonomy of Approaches to Liveness offered by .
+To explore this dimension, from the low end to the high end, we can follow the taxonomy of Approaches to Liveness offered by (renaming categories with feedback to be more precise).

 A finer structural grain would seem to be advantageous, by providing more feedback to the programmer and leaving fewer places where they must tediously and delicately imagine in their mind what the computer is doing.
 However, excessive feedback can be distracting and reduce information density, diluting code with irrelevant details.
 Careful visual and interaction design is needed to ensure feedback doesn’t get in the way.
 For this reason, effective liveness may in fact be more a challenge of information design than one of programming-language design.